heinrichgrt/trelloknecht/readme.md

 # Trelloknecht
 A tool to print Trello cards on a label printer.

 There was a python thingie around that basically did the same.
 That software is not maintained anymore.
 So I wrote something replacing it.
-Since there is no direct printing in golang implemented so far, I call lp to print to a cups enabled printer.
+Since there is no direct printing in golang implemented so far, I call cups cli `lp` to print to a cups enabled printer.
 This works on linux and MacOS.
-I do not know if it works on more bizarre or exotic operating software as well.
+I do not know if it works on more bizarre or exotic operating systems as well.
 Feel free to port it to whatever you want.

 ## Introducion
 Mark the Trello card you want to be printed with a label e.g. "PRINTME".
 This software scans a list of boards, finds the cards with the label, prints them and replaces the label with a new label e.g. "PRINTED".